claudiob/pypeton/README.markdown

 * add `'pictures',` to `INSTALLED_APPS` in settings/\_\_init\_\_.py, and
 * add `(r'^pictures/', include('pictures.urls'))` to `urlpatterns` in urls.py.
-* run `./syn development` to add the model to the database
+* run `python manage.py sync development` to add the model to the database

 At this point, all these new views become available: